 For fixed price contracts this is most relevant when it comes to calculating variations and for that reason your Integrity New Homes specification correctly defines what the word Builders Margin means so that clients can be corrected if a dispute ever arises around this calculation and its application.

-Also iGyro uses this correct accounting approach when calculating your retail price for variations when using the variation tab so you can preserve and grow your net profit.
+The iGyro Building Management software uses this correct accounting approach when calculating your retail price for variations when using the variation tab so you can preserve and grow your net profit.